electron/electron/docs/development/build-instructions-mac.md

 ## Bootstrapping

-The bootstrap script will download all necessary build dependencies and create build project files.
+The bootstrap script will download all necessary build dependencies and create the build project files.
 Notice that we're using `ninja` to build Electron so there is no Xcode project generated.

 ```bash